 “Waseteg” is the Mi’kmaq word for the first light that shines in the morning—the first light after the darkness.
-It holds a lot of meaning for Savvy, as she and her family continue to embrace positivity and create a happy life for their son.
+It holds a lot of meaning for Savvy, as she continues to embrace positivity and create a happy life for her son.

 * * *

 For the latest on Savvy, visit SavvyUnLtd.com, ‘Like’ her Facebook page or follow @SavvyUnLtd on Twitter.

 Thank you to Kickass Canadian Shannon Loutitt for recommending Savvy for this website.